 Charter School Investment Tax Credits.
 Tax credits have one of the most successful tools for attracting private capital to social projects in high needs communities.
 The New Market Tax Credit program has been oversubscribed for years.
 This paper takes a look at how a new tax credit program could advance charter school development projects.

 Place-based Facility Solutions.
 Many cities are looking for comprehensive facility solutions for charter schools.
 The range of solutions is very broad and there are many providers that participate in this process in some form or another.
-This paper looks at the spectrum of solutions a city should address and how a comprehensive lace-based facility provider can help.
+This paper looks at the spectrum of solutions a city should address and how a comprehensive place-based facility provider can help.